UQTools/Queue/README.md

-# queue
+# Q
-A simple queueing system to manage student questions in practicals.
+A simple Q(ueue) to manage students in practical sessions